Vader-Femi/Devfesttttt/README.md

  ---

  ##  Before you run
- To use the sign-in with Google feature in the phone module, first open the build.gradle for the phone module and paste your WEB_CLIENT_ID for your Google account.
+To use the sign-in with Google feature in the phone module, first open the local.properties file and paste your WEB_CLIENT_ID for your Google account. i.e WEB_CLIENT_ID="PASTE_YOUR_KEY_HERE"

  ---